lakkatv/lakka-website/content/articles/2016/07/18/update-with-xbox-one-and-duakshock-4-controller-support.md

 ---
-title: Update with Xbox One and Duakshock 4 controller support
+title: Update with Xbox One and Dualshock 4 controller support
 created_at: '2016-07-18 11:59:39'
 author_name: kivutar
 kind: article